 “Most prospects are already wary of salespeople calling and have been conditioned to avoid them.”

-Maybe you realise your solution won’t solve the problem they’re facing, but you do know another SDR who works with an alternative that might.
+Maybe you realise your solution won’t solve the problem they’re facing.
+But you do know another SDR who works with an alternative that might.

 Advice from a cold calling pro

-Ryan offers this as reassurance:
+Ryan offers some reassurance:

-“Some days you will have more rejections than others, but have a look at your stats across the month - they generally normalise over time.”
+“Some days you will have more rejections than others, but have a look at your stats across the month.
+They generally normalise over time.”

 “If not, then go back to your list.
 Review the suitability of your prospects for your product or service and adjust your message where necessary.”